samiahmedsiddiqui/custom-permalinks/readme.txt

 = 0.7.1 =

- * Compatiblity fix for last update
+ * Compatibility fix for last update

 = 0.7 =